fiware-docker/docker-container-service/docs/adminguide/admin-guide.md

 #FIWARE Docker Container Service Installation and Administration Guide
 ##Deployment Steps
-This section describes the procedure for manually deploying a Docker Container Service on OpenStack.
-In brief, the Docker Container Service is a Multi-Tenant Swarm cluster.
+This section describes the procedure for manually deploying a FIWARE Docker Container Service (FDCS) on OpenStack.
+In brief, the FDCS is a Multi-Tenant Swarm cluster.
 We refer to the node where the Multi-Tenant Swarm manager is running as the Swarm Management Node and nodes where the docker engines are running as the Docker Nodes.
 The following steps are required:

 <ol>
 <li>Create an SSH key pair that will be used to access the Swarm Management Node, the Docker Nodes in the Swarm cluster, and NFS Server